Montessori Method

 recommended reading

-“The Absorbant Mind” by Maria Montessori
+“The Absorbent Mind” by Maria Montessori

 “The Discovery of the Child” by Maria Montessori